rachitnigam/rachitnigam.com/content/job-talk.md

 I am not eating dairy, raw foods (sushi etc.), and extremely spicy foods.
 I am generally also avoiding extremely caffeinated drinks but am still happy to accompany folks to coffee or tea shops.

 **Schedule.**
-I would like a 15-minute break every two hours to eat a light snack and become hydrated.
+I would like a 15-minute break every two hours to eat a light snack.